csmertx/csmertx.github.io/content/About/xtrafrood.md

 ### Purpose of this website
 An online home for all my notes, and future projects.

+### About xtrafrood
+Regarding my experience with technology, I am not a professional, but I have considerable hands on experience with Linux.
+My time with Linux started at the beginning of 2013.
+When I started I did not understand the concept of a command line shell, but as my curiosity grew, so did my understanding.

+### xtrafrood?
+xtra to remind me to 1UP myself in the future, and frood is just cuz.
+You know, for kicks.

 ### Shorthand used in the notes (& ~/.bashrc aliases)
 - apti == sudo aptitude install
 - aptr == sudo aptitude remove